-You need to research and analyse at least 3 different abstract paintings by 2 different Artists (minimum of 6 paintings in total).
+Choose two Abstract Artists and analyse at least 3 images by each painter (minimum of 6 Artworks in total).
 The work should be thoughtfully presented over at least 4 sketchbook pages.
 Some suggested Artists to research are listed below.
-We will look at this work in a lesson on Friday (19th September) and it will be marked with the rest of the project when you hand in on Monday 22nd September.
+We will look at your research in a lesson on Friday (18th September) and it will be marked with the rest of the project when you hand in on Monday 21st September.

 Hans Hofmann, Howard Hodgkin, Albert Irvin, Gerhard Richter, Jackson Pollock, Willem de Kooning, Richard Diebenkorn, Cy Twombly, Gillian Ayres, John Hoyland, Fiona Rae.